makwingchi/Ford_GoBike_Trips_Prediction/README.md

 <img src="final_markdown_files/figure-html/unnamed-chunk-3-1.png" width="672" />

 ## 3.4.
-Spatial autocorrelation{#link7}
+Spatial autocorrelation
-We perform Moran°Øs I test to check whether the total number of departures/arrivals of each station in the training set is spatially correlated to its nearest 5 bikeshare stations.
+We perform Moran‚Äôs I test to check whether the total number of departures/arrivals of each station in the training set is spatially correlated to its nearest 5 bikeshare stations.

 ```r